calitrix/oqm/README.md

 const [user] = map(result, UserRecord)
 ```

+This returns `user` as an object of type `User` with static types and auto-completion.
-Lets drill down in the pieces above:
+Lets drill down how this happens:

 - `map()` takes an array of objects (e.g. a result set) plus a runtime type definition and transforms that array into the form as specified by the given runtime type
 - `UserRecord` declares a runtime type for `map` to inspect when transforming result sets (see [runtypes](https://github.com/pelotom/runtypes) for details as `oqm/runtypes` re-exports everything plus a few added helpers)
 - `Static<typeof UserRecord>` declares a compile-time type.
 The return value of `map` will be of this type

 Since we aren't code-generating types from the database schema, it's up to the developer how objects look like.
 And how data for these objects is fetched from the database.
-In essence, we are mapping **objects to queries**, not **objects to relations**.
+In essence, we are mapping **objects to and from queries**, not **objects to relations**.
 Hence the name of this library: it's **o**bject **q**uery **m**apper.

 ## I'm bored, show me the magic